6 Days Desert Tour from Casablanca to Marrakech Overview:

 The climate is favorable all year round in Casablanca.
 The maximum temperature is on average 24°C over the year (19°C in January to 29°C in August) It rains 601mm over the year (5mm in July to 126mm in November) On average, the warmest months are July to October.

-Related tours: 6 Days tour from Casablanca
+Related tours: 6 Days Desert Tour from Casablanca to Marrakech

 Tours from Casablanca are our most popular tours with ease.
 With Casablanca Mohamed V International Airport as the largest Moroccan airport and a natural international travel center across the region, flights to start any of our tours from Casablanca